Shear wall: Commercial buildings

 A structure of shear walls in the center of a large building—often encasing an elevator shaft or stairwell—form a shear core.
 In multi-storey commercial buildings, shear walls form at least one core (Figure 3).
 From a building services perspective, the shear core houses communal services including stairs, lifts, toilets and service risers.
 Building serviceability requirements necessitates a proper arrangement of a shear core.
 From the structural point of view, a shear core could strengthen the building's resistance to lateral loads, i.e., wind load and seismic load, and significantly increase the building safety.

-Construction methods—concrete
+Construction methods

+Concrete

 Concrete shear walls are reinforced with both horizontal and vertical reinforcement (Figure 4).
 A reinforcement ratio is defined as the ratio of the gross concrete area for a section taken orthogonal to the reinforcement.
 Construction codes of practice define maximum and minimum amounts of reinforcement as well as the detailing of steel bars.
 Common construction methods for in-situ reinforced concrete walls include traditional shuttered lifts, slip form, jump form and tunnel form.